gorkazl/pyGAlib/README.md

 ================================================

 ---

-**!!!** *(30/11/2018) GAlib is becoming a proper Python package.
+**NOTE !!!** *(30/11/2018) GAlib is becoming a proper Python package.
 Version 1.0 to be released very soon.
 A copy of the actual library has been frozen in branch "old_GAlib" merely for legacy reasons.
 No pull requests will be accepted to that branch* **!!!**

 ----